If you’re keen to leave your contacts in without the hassle of taking them out each night, extended wear lenses might be for you.

 They’re soft lenses that are made to be worn continuously for longer periods, some for around a week – all the way up to a month.

 “These are lenses you can sleep in,” says Bupa optometrist Karen Makin.
 “Some people like that convenience of putting them in and not having to worry about them for a set period of time.”

-Extended wear contact lenses are made of silicone hydrogel, meaning they allow more oxygen to pass through to your cornea to keep it healthy.
-They work well for people with active lifestyles or unpredictable schedules, such as shift workers or those who travel regularly.
+Extended wear contact lenses are made of silicone hydrogel, so they allow more oxygen to pass through to your cornea.
+They work well for people with active lifestyles or unpredictable schedules, like shift workers or those who travel regularly.

-“You will need to clean them when you take them out and put them into disinfecting solution, and ensure you throw them away when the month is up” Makin says.
+“You’ll still need to clean them occasionally by taking them out and putting them in disinfectant solution - and ensure you throw them away when the month is up” Makin says.
 “The cleaning process is hugely important.
 It takes about the same time as brushing your teeth and it just becomes routine.”